2003scape/rsc-news-archives/markdown/24-lots-of-small-improvements.md

+# Lots of small improvements
+*Published Thursday, May 10, 2001*

 I've been busy making lots of minor alterations and bugfixes to the game.
 The main changes are:

 *   My-friends webpage now works properly, and also shows which server they are on